ultrar0sa/selene-game/README.md

 - the ability to move
 - the inability to access capsule target objects while in space
 - flags to handle game state
+- start menu

 ## to add in future

-- start menu
-- better handling of failed commands
+- expanding game for more scenario and connecting them together
 - more target objects
+- astronaut switching